Case Status

 Case Overview

-Plaintiff Capitol Heights Pharmacy, located in Denver, Colorado, seeks to represent a proposed class of pharmacies alleging an unlawful horizontal price-fixing agreement between GoodRx and four of the largest pharmacy benefit managers in the United States—CVS Caremark, Express Scripts, MedImpact, and Navitus.
+The plaintiffs seek to represent a proposed class of pharmacies alleging an unlawful horizontal price-fixing agreement between GoodRx and four of the largest pharmacy benefit managers in the United States—CVS Caremark, Express Scripts, MedImpact, and Navitus.
 Through the GoodRx Integrated Savings Program (“ISP”), these entities coordinate the exchange of competitively sensitive information and enforce a single, uniform “lowest negotiated rate” for every generic drug claim.
 This unlawful agreement artificially suppresses prices paid to pharmacies for reimbursement of generic prescription drug claims, thereby inappropriately boosting the entities’ profits.

 CONTACT US: